amacomber/mini-game-boxes/README.md

 The boxes are comprised of the highest resolution scans I could find of these boxes and a little fudgery to get the remaining bits all lined up and pretty.
 Here are a few of the resources I used:

-Lots of standard case sizes
+Lots of standard case sizes <br>
 http://www.thecoverproject.net/forums/index.php?topic=39.msg163#msg163

-Near's Original Lossless SNES Scans https://drive.google.com/drive/folders/1ej48NB99R4K3KbaIBEPPdrafq4j6ywcR
+Near's Original Lossless SNES Scans <br>
+https://drive.google.com/drive/folders/1ej48NB99R4K3KbaIBEPPdrafq4j6ywcR

-Gaming Alexandria has lots of logos and scans and is super-amazing https://www.gamingalexandria.com/wp/scans/
+Gaming Alexandria has lots of logos and scans and is super-amazing <br>
+https://www.gamingalexandria.com/wp/scans/

-Screen Scraper was good for PAL stuff https://screenscraper.fr
+Screen Scraper was good for PAL stuff <br>
+https://screenscraper.fr

-Video Game Box Art
+Video Game Box Art <br>
 https://vgboxart.com/browse-resources/render

-Nintandbox was a humungous resource in this project https://www.nintandbox.net/index.php/en/
+Nintandbox was a humungous resource in this project <br>
+https://www.nintandbox.net/index.php/en/